B3Pay/ic-reactor/packages/core/README.md

 call().then((result) => {
   // Handle result
 })

+// Get state
+const state = getState()

+// Subscribe to changes
+const unsubscribe = subscribe((newState) => {
+  // Handle new state
+})
 ```

 ## API Reference

 - `queryCall`: Fetches and subscribes to data from an actor method.
+Returns an object containing methods for recalling data, subscribing to changes, getting the current state, and the initial data promise.
 - `updateCall`: Updates data and handles state changes for an actor method.
+Returns an object containing methods for calling the update function, subscribing to changes, and getting the current state.
 - `getState`: Retrieves the current state based on the request hash.
 - `subscribe`: Allows subscription to state changes.